Mover: Avoid misunderstandings and hitches

 Mover, moving home by relying on a moving company is certainly less tiring than doing everything yourself.
 But pay attention to the choice of the professional, the contract signed, and how we organize everything.
 We asked about 500 members, who have recently moved, to tell us about their experience, to understand how to avoid misunderstandings and bad surprises.

 According to some researches, changing homes can have the same destabilizing emotional consequences of bereavement or separation.
 And there is not only the psychological fatigue of detachment from dear environments and habits but also the physical one of having to properly box everything that our homes are able to keep over the years.
-Relying on serious professionals therefore essential, especially in the event of misunderstandings on the agreed service or problems.
+Relying on serious professionals is therefore essential, especially in the event of misunderstandings on the agreed service or problems.
 We asked a few questions to those who have recently faced a move: here’s what to pay attention to also based on their experiences.

 Photograph of a mover